Premium hardwood floating stairs in a Houston home

 Dry mopping and occasional damp wiping with a pH-neutral cleaner is all you need for routine maintenance.
 Avoid steam mops — the moisture penetrates the finish over time.
 Depending on foot traffic, a light recoat of the finish every 5–7 years keeps the surface protected.
 We provide specific maintenance instructions for the finish we apply on your project.

-Hardwood tread pricing depends on species, tread count, thickness, and the structural system underneath.
-For a 12-tread residential floating stair with walnut treads, installed pricing typically runs $22,000 to $38,000 including engineering and fabrication.
-White oak is slightly less.
-Hickory and more exotic species run higher.
-We provide itemized proposals, not ballpark estimates.
+The tread species, thickness, and finish are one part of the overall system price.
+For a 12-tread residential floating stair with walnut treads on a laser-cut steel structure, total installed pricing typically runs $22,000 to $38,000 including engineering, fabrication, and permit documentation.
+White oak is comparable.
+Hickory runs slightly higher due to hardness and machining time.
+We provide itemized proposals — tread cost is broken out separately from the steel fabrication.